Arizona Restaurant Week 2026: Best Scottsdale Deals

 📊 BOOKING TIMELINE:

-Restaurants with severe capacity constraints—like Virtù Honest Craft (25 seats) and Uchi Scottsdale—require booking within 24-48 hours of menu announcement for weekend prime times.
+Restaurants with high demand—like Uchi Scottsdale and Roka Akor—require booking within 24-48 hours of menu announcement for weekend prime times.
+New openings like PINYON and JING are also filling fast.

 💡 Insider Tip: If your first-choice restaurant is booked, try these backup strategies: (1) Check for bar seating, which is often unreserved; (2) Book for 5:30pm or 9:30pm—unpopular times with better availability; (3) Try calling directly—some restaurants hold tables for phone reservations that don’t appear online.

-🏆 Thomas Lake’s Top 5 Restaurant Week Picks
+🎯 Thomas Lake’s Top 5 Picks for Restaurant Week 2026

 Frequently Asked Questions